 Now, it does prove that the developer is not all-loving.
 But then, the Christian God is not all-loving.
 He plays favorites.
 He loves some and He is very specific about others for whom He harbors not only antipathy, but outright hatred.
 It is fine to attack the idea of an all-loving god, but it is a mistake to assume any such attack is even remotely relevant to the Christian religion.

-There are several other solutions to the problem (many of which are falsifiable, many are parallel, and some contradict, but they take any logical bite out of the objection to God’s existence because of evil):
+As mentioned above, there are several other solutions to the problem.
+Many of them are falsifiable, many are compatible with one another, and some contradict others, but they take any logical bite out of the objection to God’s existence because of evil):

-- A creation with the possibility of evil is a necessary precursor to a creation without evil (Irenaeus, Dallas Willard, Plantinga, Swineburne)
+- A creation with the possibility of evil is a necessary precursor to a creation without evil (Irenaeus, Dallas Willard, Plantinga, and Swinburne)

 - Evil is non-existent, it is simply a good thing going against its nature by means of deformity or free will.
 It is a designation for such things as deviate from God.
 It is not an actual subsisting thing (if no wills existed besides God’s, none of creation could be evil no matter how desolate, because existence is good).
 (Aquinas, Eastern Orthodox thought)